This episode is part of a 12 days of Christmas read-along of the Selling Like We’re Human book, recorded in 2021.

 and get rid of it.
 It doesn’t help you in your Serene Garden.

-Prepare for Your Call
+Prepare for Your Sales Conversation

 That doesn’t mean you’ll just wing it and go into your call completely